mohinee/TicTacToe/README.md

 ### SERVER SETUP:

+if you do not have composer installed on your machine please install it using https://getcomposer.org/download/ &&

+`mv composer.phar /usr/local/bin/composer`

 run setup.sh in your terminal

 Edit then the .env file to suit your needs (APP*\*, DB*\*, …).